 We’ll update this section with even more info when we have it.
 You can also sign up for email updates from PlayStation directly for even more PlayStation 5 news.

 When it comes to price, Sony is keeping things close to the chest.
-No official pricing has been announced, and we don’t yet know if there will be multiple editions (ala PS4 and PS4 Pro) or if things will be contained in one neat package.
+No official pricing has been announced, and we don’t yet know if there will be multiple editions outside of the regular and Digital Editions (ala PS4 and PS4 Pro) or if things will be contained in just the standard package.
 The PlayStation 4 cost around $500 when it first launched, so we expect the pricing range to be at least somewhere around in this area.
-It’s doubt that the price will drop any lower, but we’ll just have to wait and see what Sony reveals as we get closed to the holidays.
-For now, we can only wait for the next set of announcements.
+It’s doubtful that the price will drop any lower, but we’ll just have to wait and see what Sony reveals as we get closer to the holidays.

 Now that you know the PS5 release date, price, and specs, make sure you keep your eyes glued here to Shacknews for all the latest info.
 We’ll be updating this article with any new information that Sony reveals, so expect it to be as up to date as possible.